YuvalRoter/KeyBound/KeyBound/README.txt

 -----------------------------------------
 	Mandatory elements:
 		- Two players
-		- Walls
+		- Spring (one char or more)
+		- Torch (with dark rooms)
 		- Keys
-		- Torch (with dark rooms)
-		- Riddle (with simon says - will be explaned in bonus file)
-		- Spring
+		- Obstacle (one char or more)
-		- bomb
+		- On/Off Switches
-		- switches
+		- Bomb
 		- Doors
+		- Riddle
+		- Health
+		- Walls

+	Bonus elements: (will be explaned in a bonus file)
+		- Dark rooms
-		- obstacle/ Obstacles
+		- Mines
-		- health
+		- Simon says

 	Character mapping: